 The S.S.
 Klondike is closed for the season effective September 7, 2015.
 It will reopen May 21 for the 2016 summer season.
 During the visitor season the site is open from 9:30 am to 5:00 pm and Parks Canada has knowledgeable staff on site at the S.S.
 Klondike to welcome visitors.

 Roam the decks of an authentic sternwheeler

-The days of ferrying practically everything up and down the Yukon River are gone but you can explore the mighty S.S.
-Klondike and discover how the ship maneuvered the swift waters.
-Wander the freight deck, inspect the powerful paddlewheel and admire the spectacular scenery of the Yukon River valley from the sun deck.
+The days of ferrying everything up and down the Yukon River are gone but you can explore the S.S.
+Klondike and discover how she maneuvered the swift waters.
+Wander the freight deck, inspect the paddlewheel and admire the scenery of the Yukon River valley from the sun deck.

 Explore the S.S.
 Klondike with professional guides who bring the days of the riverboats to life.
 Their knowledge and enthusiasm heightens your experience as you explore the boat.

 Red Chairs are intended to provide opportunities to experience the most unique and treasured places within Canada.
 Seek out our “Red Chairs” and share your experience through social media and other communication channels.